 4. Better Productivity

 Using task monitoring software like Traqq allows your remote team to focus on important and urgent projects.
 You will also discover the daily hiccups in your operations.
-Using the data you’ve collected, you can form strategies that will help your freelancers become more productive.
+Using the data you’ve collected, you can form strategies that will help your freelancers enjoy improved productivity.

 5. Efficient Workflow Management